foureyes/csci-ua.0480-fall2020-034/homework/02-restaurants-2020.markdown

 __Description:__

 A `Set` is a common data structure which only contains unique elements.
-In this problem, we want to convert any given array into a `Set`, this means we want to remove duplicates from the original array.
+In this problem, we want to convert any given series of numbers into a `Set`, this means we want to remove duplicates from the original incoming arguments and return as an `Array`.
+Assume than an empty `Array` or `Array` of `Number`s is passed in; no need to check types.

 __Examples:__